Distributive Property – Definition, FAQs, Examples

 What Is Distributive Property?

-According to this property, multiplying the sum of two or more addends by a number will give the same result as multiplying each addend individually by the number and then adding the products together.
+According to the distributive property, multiplying the sum of two or more addends by a number will give the same result as multiplying each addend individually by the number and then adding the products together.

 To “distribute” means to divide something or give a share or part of something.